IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting

+where $\bm{h}^{H,(d)}_{t}$ are the corresponding forecasts of $\bm{h}^{L,(d)}_{t}$ in the transformed space; ${\bm{h}}_{t}^{H,(d)}$ are inverse transformed results of current instance normalization layer; other parameters can be corresponding for those in Equation (\ref{eq:instance_norm_forward}).

-In addition, to make the transformation more expressive, we follow previous works to include one common reversible design of flows, \textit{affine coupling layers} \cite{dinh2014nice,dinh2016density} as part of IN-Flow.
-In implementation, we let coupling layers work on the feature (variate) dimension by:
+Moreover, to make the transformation more expressive, we follow previous models to include one common reversible design of flows, \textit{affine coupling layers} \cite{dinh2014nice,dinh2016density} as part of IN-Flow.
+In implementation, we let the coupling layers work on the feature (variate) dimension by: